 Resetting the DIM returns the application to the initial state it was in upon installation.
 Resetting clears all of the recorded Logs and deletes all items from the Queue, allowing the user to start from scratch without resetting their previously designed DIM Projects.

 Note: The DIM defaults to downloading the entire History for the Form defined in your DIM Project.
 Depending on the size of your Company’s history and Form you may not want to download all of the Sent Form data.
 To avoid this you can modify the minRfiTimestamp in the DIM Project’s XML file which specifies the amount of data downloaded.
-For more information and instructions on how to make this change, please see the section on Limiting Job Downloads in the DIM User Guide
+For more information and instructions on how to make this change, please see the article on Limiting Job Downloads Start Date in the DIM Service

 Backing Up your DIM Files